 There is an urgent need for excellent teachers in Charlotte.
-High-poverty schools in Charlotte face an acute teacher shortage – in fact, there were over 100 CMS classrooms without a permanent teacher on the first day of school in the 2014-15 year.
+High-poverty schools in Charlotte face an acute teacher shortage.
+In fact, there were over 450 teacher vacancies across CMS about a month before the first day of the 2018-19 school year.

-Teach For America-Charlotte works to meet CMS’ continued need for diverse, outstanding talent.
+Teach For America Charlotte-Piedmont Triad works to fulfill Charlotte’s urgent need for educators by finding, developing, and supporting a diverse network of leaders who expand opportunity for children.
 Research at the state and county level has found that teachers recruited and trained by TFA are the most effective in the state.

-TFA-Charlotte is part of the larger Teach For America movement of recent college graduates who commit to two years of teaching in low-income communities.
-TFA was founded in 1989 and now has an alumni base of 42,000, 65% of whom work full-time in education.
-TFA nationally has a rigorous selection process focused on leadership ability, perserverance and a deep commitment to expand opportunities for students.
+TFA Charlotte-Piedmont Triad is part of the larger Teach For America movement of recent college graduates who commit to two years of teaching in low-income communities.
+TFA was founded in 1989 and now has an alumni base of 50,000, 65% of whom work full-time in education.
+TFA nationally has a rigorous selection process focused on leadership ability, perseverance and a deep commitment to expand opportunities for students.

 Nationally, TFA’s goal is to end educational inequity, such that 95% of children growing up in low-income communities graduate from high school prepared for success in college and career.
 TFA knows that potential is equally distributed across lines of race and class, but opportunity is not.
 Too often, the circumstances of a child’s birth predict the opportunities she has in life.
 While no single solution is sufficient to bring about an equitable and excellent education for all children, a great teacher can make a significant difference.